diningeachox/chronite_corp/docs/gameplay.md

 ## Resources

 Basic resources are produced directly by planets.
-Engines, modules, and metacrystals require other resources to produce
+Engines, modules, and metacrystals require other resources to produce.

 # Basic Resources